Complete Alaska Cruise Packing List (2024)

 Alaska Cruise Basics

-Alaska is one of the top cruise destinations.
-However, Alaska is a seasonal cruise port.
+However, Alaska is a seasonal cruise region.
 This means that you will only be able to cruise to Alaska during select months of the year.
-The Alaskan cruise season generally runs from late April/early May to September.
-During this timeframe, there will be variations in temperature, precipitation, and abundance of wildlife.
+The Alaskan cruise season generally runs from late April/early May to Septembe/early October.
+During this timeframe, there will be variations in temperature, precipitation, abundance of wildlife, and crowds.
+Prices will also fluctuate.

-Thus, the time of year you choose to cruise to Alaska will dictate to some degree what items you will need to include on your Alaska cruise packing list.
-The type of excursions you book should also factor into what you pack.
-Most importantly, layers and rain gear are essential!
+While the time of year you choose to cruise to Alaska will dictate to some degree what items you will need to include on your Alaska cruise packing list, many of the items remain the same.

 Scroll Down to Get Our Downloadable Alaska Cruise Packing List